Holly Cunningham: 2012–2019

-Holly (now played by Amanda Clapham), still trying to cope with Callum's death, gets drunk with Robbie Roscoe (Charlie Wernham), then later kisses his brother Jason Roscoe (Alfie Browne-Sykes) and they start dating.
+Holly (now Amanda Clapham), still trying to cope with Callum's death, gets drunk with Robbie Roscoe (Charlie Wernham), then later kisses his brother Jason Roscoe (Alfie Browne-Sykes) and they start dating.
 After a rocky start they decide to have sex, but it doesn't turn out well and they try again.
 Headteacher Patrick Blake (Jeremy Sheffield) confiscates Holly's phone that Jason's holding when Jason makes a comment about his family.
 To impress Holly, Jason breaks into Patrick's home and steals Holly's phone back.
 He messes up Patrick's flat further to make it look like a general robbery.
 Patrick's fiancé Maxine suddenly enters the flat and Jason, panicked, runs straight past her out the open door.
 Jason returns the phone to Holly thinking she'll be impressed but she is annoyed at how he did it.
 When Patrick sees Holly holding her distinctive pink-cased mobile, he assumes that she was the one who broke into his flat and calls both her and Jason into his office, where Jason admits it was him.
 Patrick gets the police involved and Jason thinks that he won't be in too much trouble as he only took Holly's phone.
 However, unbeknownst to him, Maxine falsely claimed to hospital staff that the person who broke into her flat assaulted her as he ran past her out the door and caused her bruises, to cover up the fact that it was really her abusive fiancé Patrick who assaulted her and caused them.
 Jason is charged with assault.

 A released Jason then surprises Holly with a romantic picnic in the empty Deli, but halfway through they smell smoke and are alarmed to see that the Deli is on fire; they are trapped in as the fire is blocking their only exit.
 Tony and Ste hear their screams and call the fire brigade.
 Firefighter Leela Lomax (Kirsty-Leigh Porter) rescues them from the fire unharmed.

 Holly is blamed by Cindy for leaving the Price Slice freezer door open and letting the stock defrost.
 Cindy shouts at Holly, but Holly claims that it wasn't her.
 It is later revealed that unbeknownst to anyone, Cindy has started sleepwalking and opening the freezer as she does, as she is having trouble coping since she and her friends Mercedes and Lindsey Butterfield (Sophie Austin) murdered Mercedes husband, Lindsey's colleague and the father of Cindy's unborn child, Dr. Paul Browning (Joseph Thompson) - the freezer was where the trio originally stored his body before they disposed of it.
 Cindy gives birth three months early to Holly's half-brother Hilton Max Cunningham.
 He is born with Severe Combined Immunodeficiency which means he needs a Bone Marrow Transplant.
 Holly, along with Cindy, immediately offer to be donors but neither of them are matches.